 Q: What is Hillel's program?

-Thanks to Taglit-Birthright Israel, if you are a Jewish young adult, 18-26, who has never been to Israel on an organized peer-group trip, now is your chance to visit Israel for free!
+Thanks to Taglit-Birthright Israel, if you are a Jewish young adult, 18-26, who has not been to Israel on an organized peer-group trip since turning 18, now is your chance to visit Israel for free!

 Hillel's program includes travel to Israel from selected gateway cities, land accommodations at quality guest houses and hotels, most meals, and ten days of programming.

 Q: Who is eligible to go on the trip?

 A: The program is open to any Jewish person between the ages of 18-26, who has not been on a peer program to Israel since turning 18, and has not lived in Israel past the age of 12.
 Eligibility is determined through an online application and subsequent interview.

 Please send an email to email@example.com if you are unsure about your eligibility or have specific questions.

 Q: Why would a total stranger want to finance my trip to Israel?

 A: We're not strangers.
 Taglit-Birthright Israel - a partnership of philanthropists, Jewish communities and the citizens of Israel - believes in the importance of promoting Jewish peoplehood and Jewish renaissance, and is committed to providing a first, free, peer-group trip to Israel as a birthright of every Jew.

 This initiative is a gift from one generation to the next.